 MKR plans to commence processing later in the year the existing 500,000t of Manuka ore currently on ROM pad stockpiles.
 The project is targeting processing rates of 750-850ktpa in 2018, with target production of 1.5Moz silver per year.

-MKR holds 940km2 of exploration leases which comprise one mining licence, seven granted exploration licences and one licence under application.
+MKR holds 940km2 of exploration leases which comprise one mining licence and seven granted exploration licences.
 There are 16 prospects across the project, and nine of these are high priority for further exploration with copper-gold and silver-lead-zinc “Winduck shelf” targets identified.

 The Manuka project was formerly known as Wonawinta, developed by Cobar Consolidated Resources from 2007 to 2011 before mining approval was granted and production commenced in early 2012.
 Shortcomings in the feasibility study became apparent once mining and processing had started, resulting in certain modifications being made to the plant flowsheet and processing protocols.
 These were partially successful however the plant required further improvements which CCR were not able to implement resulting in the company being placed into receivership and liquidation in Q1 2014.